 These memories require an expanded idea of the notion of the soul.
 It would require not just a detached consciousness, but an identical wiring of neurons that allow for memory preservation.

 One attempt to put the idea of a soul to vaguely scientific test was undertaken by physician Duncan MacDougall, who tried to weigh it.
-He convinced six moribund patients to lie on their deathbeds while he hooked them to scales.
-(That’s a conversation I’d like to hear).
+He convinced six moribund patients to lie on their deathbeds while he hooked them to scales (That’s a conversation I’d like to hear).
 He weighed them before and after death, with most experiencing a reduction of about three-tenths of an ounce.

 It would require extremely gracious post hoc reasoning to declare this evidence that persons have a soul of such a weight.
 MacDougall’s contemporary, Dr. Augustus Clark, noted that he failed to account for the sudden rise in body temperature at death when blood stops being air-cooled.
-This rise in temperature led to sweating and moisture evaporation that would account for the lost ounces.
+This rise in temperature led to sweating and moisture evaporation that would account for the lost grams.

 Another attempt to put a façade of science to the notion was made by psychiatrist Ian Stephenson.
 He collected several stories of past lives in a dogged attempt to prove that the plural of anecdote is most assuredly data.
 Since the cause of some diseases could not be attributed to heredity or environment, Stephenson determined it must have come from something brought from a past life.
 This represents perhaps the most extraordinary leap in the history of conclusion-jumping.
 While he attempted to frame his terms and methods in medical jargon, he never employed the Scientific Method and set out with his conclusion drawn and sought supporting evidence.